This website requires JavaScript.

 • Diverse Monetizing Options

 Twitch is affiliated with Amazon and can afford to offer various ways creators can earn money.
-Some of the ways you can make cash is through subscriptions, donations, and ad revenues.
+Some of the ways you can make cash are through subscriptions, donations, and ad revenues.

 Cons of Streaming on Twitch